juju/docs/src/en/developer-layers-interfaces.md

 With our interface repository created, we can now create our new interface.

-Start by creating the directory to warehouse your interface
+Next, create the directory to warehouse your interface.

 ```Bash
 mkdir -p $INTERFACE_PATH/http
 ```

-And declare the interface's metadata in `interface.yaml`
+And declare the interface's metadata in `interface.yaml`.

 ```yaml
 name: http